Brigad/monorepo-workshop/README.md

 # monorepo-workshop

-## 1 - Many projects in one repository

-In that part we'll initialize a few projects in the same github repository.

-## 2 - Setting up a monorepo
+## 0 - Setup a monorepo with mixed projects

-In that part we'll use Yarn to hoist all our common modules at the top of the repository.

-## 3 - Sharing some common logic
+## 1 - Sharing some common logic

-Let's create a util-package that will be accessible within the respective projects
+Let's create a util-package that will be accessible within the respective projects (Caveat: different imports could mess with resolution)

-## 4 - Sharing some platform specific logic
+## 2 - Sharing some platform specific logic

 Let's see how shared code behave when there are platform specificities

+## 3 - Assembling those bricks to create a design system

+Let's see how to define primitives components that can be shared between web & native

-## 5 - React Strict Dom ?
+## 4 - React Strict Dom ?
 React Native web ?

 How what we build works with the past and future of web sharing technologies